aiba4531/DarpaTriage/README.md

 # DARPA Triage Project

 ## Description
 The **DARPA Triage** project is a set of tools for autonomous drone control, including takeoff, navigation, and landing capabilities.
-It integrates with **MAVROS** for communication with the drone.
+It integrates Ardupilot with **MAVROS** enabling communication between an onboard computer and a Pixhawk autopilot.

 ## Features
 - **Autonomous Takeoff**
 - **Navigation to Target Altitudes**
 - **Drone State Monitoring**
+- **Autonomous Landing**

 ## Prerequisites
 - **Ubuntu 20.04**